-Gardner's interpretation of desire's elusivness in The Barefoot Contessa dovetails with Mankiewicz's personal meditation on movie fame.
-Francois Truffaut, writing as a young film critic, loved this film, "It is a daring, novel and most satisfying venture, and Mankiewicz uses it to settle scores with the Hollywood which condemned him to polishing furniture when he had dreamed of breaking down walls."
+Gardner’s interpretation of desire’s elusivness in The Barefoot Contessa dovetails with Mankiewicz’s personal meditation on movie fame.
+Maria is first a reluctant beneficiary, and then a tragic victim of male vanity.
+Francois Truffaut, writing as a young film critic, loved this film, “It is a daring, novel and most satisfying venture, and Mankiewicz uses it to settle scores with the Hollywood which condemned him to polishing furniture when he had dreamed of breaking down walls.”

 Why did this photographer make her pose in a blonde wig?